Jay Williamson

 Justin Arch "Jay" Williamson IV (born February 7, 1967) is an American professional golfer who has played on the PGA Tour and the Nationwide Tour.

+Early life and amateur career

 Williamson was born in St. Louis, Missouri.
 He attended Trinity College and was a member of the Division III baseball and hockey teams.
-After graduating from Trinity College, he turned professional in 1990.
+Williamson attended and graduated from Trinity College.

+Professional career

-Williamson has no PGA Tour victories, although he has finished second twice, both playoff losses – to Hunter Mahan at the 2007 Travelers Championship, and to Kenny Perry at the 2008 John Deere Classic.
+In 1990, Williamson turned pro.
+He has no PGA Tour victories, although he has finished second twice, both playoff losses – to Hunter Mahan at the 2007 Travelers Championship, and to Kenny Perry at the 2008 John Deere Classic.
 He won once on the Nationwide Tour: the 2007 Fort Smith Classic.
 He has more than $5.9 million in career earnings on the PGA Tour.